French Young Innovative Company (JEI) Status 2026: Conditions, Tax Exemptions, Research Tax Credit Overlap and JEC Comparison

 A tax ruling involves submitting a formal request to the tax authority asking it to confirm that the company meets the JEI conditions.
 The authority has 3 months to respond.
 If no response is received, silence constitutes implicit agreement.

-Our view: the JEI tax ruling is strongly recommended, especially when the R&D ratio is close to the 15% threshold, when the capital structure is complex (fund + individuals + another JEI), or when a fundraising round is planned that could change the shareholder composition.
+Our view: the JEI tax ruling is strongly recommended, especially when the R&D ratio is close to the 20% threshold, when the capital structure is complex (fund + individuals + another JEI), or when a fundraising round is planned that could change the shareholder composition.
 It provides legally enforceable certainty in the event of a subsequent audit.
+It is all the more useful since the threshold was raised from 15% to 20%: a company that qualified on its financial years ended before 1 March 2025 may no longer qualify today with an unchanged cost structure.

 Reassessment risks: what the tax authority and URSSAF check#